akhilesh-k/Lane-and-Vehicles-Detection/README.md

 ## Lane and Vehicle Detection
 **This is not the Repository for the Udacity's Self Driving Car Repository.
-This just collection of self sourced Nanodegree projects and resources used are freely available courserwork on Udacity.**
+This is just collection of self sourced Nanodegree projects and resources used are freely available courserwork on Udacity.**

 ![Self Driving Car-Vehicles and Lane Detection](https://github.com/akhilesh-k/Lane-and-Vehicles-Detection/blob/master/out.gif)